outpaddling/LPJS/README.md

     2. Suggest a solution or diagnostic test, so end-users can reach a solution with minimal wasted effort

+LPJS provides a user interface where there would otherwise be significant differences across platforms.
+E.g., restarting daemons is very different for FreeBSD, Linux, and macOS, so LPJS provides the following compatibility UI that works on all platforms:

+    lpjs restart

+Viewing output files is the same on all platforms, so no UI is provided here:

+    more Logs/08-kallisto-index/*.stderr

 ## Status

 LPJS is working reliably on our bare-metal FreeBSD + Mac clusters for simple